 The luster surface is also called satin, pearl, and sometimes semi-gloss.
-The photographic industry term for luster is the "E-Surface".
+The industry term for luster is the "E-Surface".
 Luster inkjet paper has a repeating textured surface.
 At certain angles it can look like the surface of an orange or automotive paint.
 This texture serves two important functions:

 1) Allows the paper to better withstand handling.
 The texture hides minor scratches and scuffs from wear and handling.

 2) Lower direct reflection of light to the viewer.
 This makes for less glare, shine, and makes the image easier to see at all angles.

 Examples of the Luster / Satin Surface

 Glossy inkjet paper is characterized by a smooth, highly reflective surface.
 The photographic industry refers to glossy as the "F-Surface".
 High gloss paper can be extremely smooth (like a coated plastic), or it may have a very slight texture (typical on RC inkjet papers).
 Glossy paper is desired when you want the most light reflected back at the viewer.
 This makes for more saturated colors and the ability to see sharp details.
 It's no wonder that high gloss inkjet paper has the highest D-Max (deepest black) of all inkjet media.